-Using an outboard crossover gives you the freedom to set up gains and cutoff frequency for each band.
+Using an outboard crossover gives you the freedom to set up gains and cutoff frequencies for each band.

 This is why outboard crossovers are preferred, even with powered subwoofer systems.
 When using an outboard crossover, ensure that you use the bypass switch to bypass the active crossover in the sub.

 In this method, the output of the mixer is run through a crossover network.
-The signal is then split into several frequency bands, each of which is sent to a separate speakers and of course the bass frequencies are sent to the sub.
+The signal is then split into several frequency bands, each of which is sent to a separate speaker and of course, the bass frequencies are sent to the sub.

 Although the method is common with passive subwoofers, it is also very convenient and reliable with powered subwoofer systems.